A guide to the cost of re-creating an item of jewellery.

 How much does it cost to remake a ring in the UK?

-The cost of re-making a ring (or re-modelling a ring) depends on the ring type.
-The ring design, cost of precious metals and gemstones all influence the price.
+The cost of re-making a ring (or re-modelling a ring) depends on the style of ring required.
+The ring design, type and amount of precious metals and gemstones required all influence the price.

 In addition, we also remake eternity rings for similar reasons.

 We understand the importance and sentimental value of each jewellery commission.
-For this reason, our team work tirelessly to re-create any item to meet our client’s wishes faithfully.
+For this reason, our team works tirelessly to recreate any item faithfully to our client’s wishes.

 Remodelling a ring